 At this stage, you may consider gently grooming your pregnant dog as well before she is too uncomfortable.
 Trimming your dog’s hair around her nipples and vulva can make things easier for you both.

-At this point, it is nearly time for puppies!
+During week nine, it is nearly time for puppies!
 You will need to make sure your designated birthing area is all ready for the birth, and nudge your dog toward the room and box when she starts to seek a quiet place.
-The floor should be lined with layers of newspaper, towels, and blankets so there will be proper insulation and absorption of fluids.
+The floor should be lined with layers of newspaper, towels, and blankets so there will